MicrosoftDocs/sql-docs/docs/reporting-services/working-with-kpis-in-reporting-services.md

 ## Placement of KPIs

 KPIs can be created in any folder in your report server.
 Before you create a KPI, you will want to think about where is the right location to place it in.
-You will want to place it in a folder that will be visible to the users, at the same time being relevant to other reports, and KPIs, around it.
+You can place it in a folder that is visible to the users, at the same time being relevant to other reports, and KPIs, around it.
 ## Adding a KPI

 After you have determined the location of your KPI, go to that folder and select **New** > **KPI** from the top menu.